EVworld NZ 2019

 - Understanding and addressing the issues around EVs and grid load

-- Driving behaviour change in charger utilisation - using pricing signals to incentivise charging at network friendly times
+- Driving behaviour change in charger utilisation - using pricing signals to incentivize charging at network friendly times

 Stream A - EV Applications